jc141x/jc141-bash/README.md

 ### jc141-bash

-Instructions tools and resouces to help you play our releases.
+Instructions, tools and resouces to help you play our releases.
 Please follow the links below.

 #### [setup guide](setup/readme.md)